tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 Running our network, it predicts this image as “tigar cat”, among 1000 categories.

-{% highlight python %}
+{% highlight Plain Text %}
 $ python mxnet_imagenet_inference.py
 Testing model resnet50_v1
 x (1, 3, 224, 224)
 TVM prediction top-1: 282 tiger cat
 {% endhighlight %}

-The script advanced_superres_onnx.py gives an example of loading a model trained with PyTorch.
-The model is stored in the ONNX format.
+The script [advanced_superres_onnx.py](https://github.com/adityaatluri/nnvm-rocm/blob/master/advanced_superres_onnx.py) gives an example of loading a model trained with PyTorch.
+The model is stored in the [ONNX](https://onnx.ai/) format.
 In this example, our network takes an low resolution image as input, and outputs a 4x high resolution image.
-We refer the details of a problem setup and the network architecture to the original paper.
-The network has 35 convolutional layers, and thus it is far more complex than the simple 4 layer network in NNVM’s tutorial.
-Using the ONNX export interface in the latest Pytorch package, we exported a trained model available here to the ONNX format for use in this example.
+We refer the details of a problem setup and the network architecture to [the original paper](https://arxiv.org/abs/1609.04802).
+The network has 35 convolutional layers, and thus it is far more complex than the simple 4 layer network in [NNVM's tutorial](http://nnvm.tvmlang.org/tutorials/from_onnx.html#sphx-glr-tutorials-from-onnx-py).
+Using the ONNX export interface in the latest Pytorch package, we exported a trained model available [here](https://github.com/twtygqyy/pytorch-SRResNet) to the ONNX format for use in this example.
 We thank the author of the repository for making his code and trained models publicly available.

-In order to use models in the ONNX format with NNVM, we first use the ONNX library to load the ONNX model into the Protocol buffer object.
+In order to use models in the ONNX format with NNVM, we first use [the ONNX library](https://github.com/onnx/onnx) to load the ONNX model into the Protocol buffer object.
 We can then use ```nnvm.frontend.from_onnx(...)``` to obtain an equivalent NNVM graph.
 With a NNVM graph in hand, we can follow the generic workflow of compilation and graph execution outlined above.

 {:center: style="text-align: center"}
 ![image](/images/rocm/butterfly.png)